cybozu/php-yrmcds/USAGE.md

 `yrmcds_session.php` provides a session handler class utilizing the server-side locking mechanism of yrmcds.

-Compared to the [widely used client-side locking technique][1], the server-side locking is far more robust.
+Compared to the [widely adopted client-side locking technique using `add`][1], the server-side locking is far more robust.

 Anyways, this is how to use the session handler: